5 Foods to Avoid with PCOS

 Sugar and Sugary Beverages

-One of the most common symptoms of PCOS is Insulin Resistance so adding in excess sugar can exacerabate your PCOS symptoms tenfold.
+One of the most common symptoms of PCOS is Insulin Resistance so adding in excess sugar can exacerbate your PCOS symptoms tenfold.
 This is because sugar disrupts insulin regulation and causes inflammation.

-Avoid sugary beverages such as fruit juice, soda, coffee drinks etc as much as possible for an easy way to cut back on your sugar intake.
+Avoid sugary beverages such as fruit juice, soda, coffee drinks etc. as much as possible for an easy way to cut back on your sugar intake.
+However if you are going to have something sugary, fresh squeezed fruit juice would be your best option!

 We'll start by saying that there is a lack of scientific evidence linking the consumption of dairy to PCOS, however if you're struggling with PCOS, eliminating Dairy alongside Gluten from your diet is worth a shot to try to manage your symptoms naturally.